 - For less notorious adapters, a developer toolkit will help developers create new adapters.

 - For scenarios where there is a need to orchestrate multiple apps, an integration flow development toolkit is required.
 Similarly to the adapters, prepackaged integration flow also help increase productivity.

 - Visibility is key and an advanced interface is required to monitor traffic, be alerted of possible failures or exceptions and further troubleshooting.

 - Last but not least, iPaaS solutions don’t limit to existing application integration; they need to be able to expose APIs to different channels outside the company: partner applications, mobile apps, social apps.
 In this case, an API Management layer is very useful to expose the right APIs and present them in a governed way to external developers willing to consume them.

 Primarily, iPaaS is a software technology provided as cloud service.
 But the increasing need for companies to get such technology internally (on-premises) drive more and more iPaaS providers to propose a complementary on-premise offer of their solution.

 The value of iPaas for the SMB market is clear.
 But in which project is iPaas used in large companies?

 - Technical teams in LoB and subsidiaries can find it very useful to integrate projects easily—such as a mobile app or an external cloud service—without depending on central IT.

 - From an enterprise-wide perspective, iPaaS can help CIOs implement a bi-modal strategy and address a “mobile-first” or “cloud-first” approach while preserving their legacy infrastructure.
-It is indeed to smart decision not to change existing on-premises IT assets and to tackle mobile, cloud integration and IoT projects with a solution that is directly available on the Cloud.
+It is indeed too smart decision not to change existing on-premises IT assets and to tackle mobile, cloud integration and IoT projects with a solution that is directly available on the Cloud.